 - Preheat oven to 425°F. Scrub the outside of the squash with a brush until very clean.
 Cut ends off to create two flat edges.
 Cut in half lengthwise and scoop out seeds (a grapefruit spoon helps make this easy).

-- Cut into 1/4- to 1/2-inch slices, keeping the size of the slices consistent.
+- Cut into ¼- to ½-inch slices, keeping the size of the slices consistent.
 Rub, toss, or spray with olive oil so both sides of each slice are coated with oil.

 - Sprinkle with salt and pepper and spread onto a parchment paper-lined baking sheet in a single layer.